 \section{Introduction}

-In recent years, Human Pose Estimation (HPE) has emerged as an important problem in computer vision, with numerous applications in fields such as surveillance~\cite{Lamas2022HumanPE}, motion analysis~\cite{Stenum2020TwodimensionalVA}, virtual and augmented reality~\cite{Obdrzlek2012RealTimeHP, Lin2010AugmentedRW}.
-Classical algorithms relied on handcrafted features ~\cite{Gkioxari2013ArticulatedPE, Ramanan2006LearningTP, Johnson2010ClusteredPA}, but recent advances in deep learning have led to significant improvements~\cite{Toshev2014DeepPoseHP, Yu2021LiteHRNetAL}.
+In recent years, Human Pose Estimation has emerged as an important problem in computer vision, with numerous applications in fields such as surveillance~\cite{Lamas2022HumanPE}, motion analysis~\cite{Stenum2020TwodimensionalVA}, virtual and augmented reality~\cite{Obdrzlek2012RealTimeHP, Lin2010AugmentedRW}.
+Classical pose estimation algorithms relied on handcrafted features \cite{Gkioxari2013ArticulatedPE, Ramanan2006LearningTP, Johnson2010ClusteredPA}, but recent advances in deep learning have led to significant improvements based on learned features~\cite{Toshev2014DeepPoseHP, Yu2021LiteHRNetAL}.
 For instance, Convolutional Neural Networks (CNNs) have proven to be successful by exploiting spatial correlations among pixels.

 The recent emergence of Vision Transformers (ViTs) has challenged the dominance of CNNs.
 Unlike CNNs, ViTs rely on self-attention mechanisms to model the long-range dependencies between patches, which has been shown to be highly effective~\cite{Dosovitskiy2021AnII}.
-Nevertheless, the computational complexity of ViTs presents a significant challenge for processing high-resolution images and long videos.
-The computational cost of ViTs scales quadratically as the number of input tokens increases, making them intractable for practical use.
-To address this issue, several recent works have proposed various methods for reducing the number of tokens in ViTs, thereby lowering their computational cost.
+Nevertheless, the computational complexity of ViTs presents a significant challenge for processing high-resolution images.
+In particular, the computational cost of ViTs scales quadratically with the number of input tokens, making them intractable for practical use.

-Token Learner~\cite{Ryoo2021TokenLearnerWC} is one approach that aims to identify and learn a small set of important tokens from the input.
+To address this issue, several recent works have proposed various methods for reducing the number of tokens that need to be processed by ViTs, thereby lowering their computational cost.
+Token Learner~\cite{Ryoo2021TokenLearnerWC} is one approach that aims to merge and reduce the input tokens into a small set of important learned tokens.
 Token Pooling~\cite{Marin2021TokenPI} clusters the tokens and down-samples them, whereas DynamicViT~\cite{Rao2021DynamicViTEV} introduces a token scoring network to identify and remove redundant tokens.
-Although these techniques successfully reduce the GFLOPs of ViTs in classification tasks, the additional pooling and scoring network can introduce additional computational overhead.
-Besides, the extension of these approaches to dense prediction tasks, such as HPE, remains an open question.
+Although these techniques successfully reduce the computational complexity of ViTs in classification tasks, the additional pooling and scoring network can introduce extra computational overhead.
+Besides, the extension of these approaches to dense prediction tasks, such as human pose estimation, remains an open question.